DEgITx/rats-search/README.md

 [API usage implementation for clients](docs/API.md)

-## Docker image
+## Docker Image

-You can simply run docker image with prepared server version.
-Just download last sources:
+You can easily run a Docker image with the prepared server version.
+First, download the latest sources:

 ```bash
 git clone --recurse-submodules https://github.com/DEgITx/rats-search.git
 ```

-And build docker image & run:
+Build and run the Docker image:

 ```bash
 docker build -t rats-search:latest rats-search
 docker run -p 8095:8095 rats-search:latest
 ```

-Now you can check the and open http://localhost:8095/ in browser
+Now you can open http://localhost:8095/ in your browser

 ## Donation